-In particular, if $f$ can be blown-up at $z_0$, the rotation set is reduced to a single point in $[-1,1]$.
+If $f$ can be blown up at $z_0$, the rotation set is reduced to a single point in $[-1,1]$.
 Moreover, if $f$ is a diffeomorphism in a neighborhood of $z_0$, the blow-up rotation number satisfies

-and the inequalities are both strict when $z_0$ is not degenerate. \end{prop}
+and the inequalities are both strict when $z_0$ is not degenerate. \end{proposition}

-When $z_0$ is not an isolated fixed point and $f$ is area preserving, we will generalize the definition of torsion-low isotopy by considering the local rotation set.
-We say a local isotopy $I$ of an orientation and area preserving local homeomorphism $f$ at a non-isolated fixed point, one may fail to find a torsion-low local isotopy in some particular cases.
-In fact, there exists an orientation and area preserving local homeomorphism whose local rotation set is reduced to $\infty$, and hence by Proposition \ref{P: rotation set of a torsion-low local isotopy} there does not exist any torsion-low isotopy of this local homeomorphism.
-We will give such an example in Section \ref{S: exammple}.
+When $z_0$ is a non-isolated fixed point, one may fail to find a torsion-low local isotopy in some particular cases.
+In fact, there exists an orientation and area preserving local homeomorphism whose local rotation set is reduced to $\infty$, and hence by Proposition \ref{P: rotation set of a torsion-low local isotopy} there does not exist any torsion-low isotopy of this local homeomorphism (see Example \ref{Ex: local rotation set is infty}).

-However, if $f$ is an area preserving homeomorphism of $M$ that is isotopic to the identity, we can find a maximal identity isotopy $I$ that is torsion-low at every fixed point of $I$.
+However, when $f$ is an area preserving homeomorphism of $M$ that is isotopic to the identity, we can find a maximal isotopy $I$ of $f$ that is torsion-low (as a local isotopy) at every fixed point of $I$.
 We will call such an isotopy a torsion-low maximal isotopy, and will prove the existence of a torsion-low maximal isotopy, which is the main result of this article, in Section \ref{S: existence of a torsion-low maximal isotopy}.
 More precisely, we have the following definition and theorem. \begin{definition} An identity isotopy of $f$ is \emph{torsion-low} if it is torsion-low as a local isotopy at each of its fixed points. \end{definition}

-\begin{thm} Let $f$ be an area preserving homeomorphism of $M$ that is isotopic to the identity.
-Then, there exists a maximal identity isotopy $I$ such that $I$ is torsion-low at $z$ for every $z\in\mathrm{Fix}(I)$. \end{thm}
+\begin{theorem} Let $f$ be an area preserving homeomorphism of $M$ that is isotopic to the identity.
+Then, there exists a torsion-low maximal isotopy $I$ of $f$. \end{theorem}

-\begin{rmq} In the proof of this theorem, we will use an unpublished yet result of B\'eguin, Le Roux and Crovisier, when $\mathrm{Fix}(f)$ is not totally disconnected; but we do not need their result when $\mathrm{Fix}(f)$ is totally disconnected. \end{rmq} \begin{rmq} The area preserving condition is necessary for the result of this theorem.
-Even if $f$ has only finitely many fixed points and is area preserving near each fixed point, one may still fail to find a maximal isotopy $I$ that is torsion-low at every $z\in\mathrm{Fix}(I)$.
-We will give such an example in Section \ref{S: exammple}. \end{rmq}
+\begin{remark} The area preserving condition is necessary for the result of this theorem.
+Even if $f$ has only finitely many fixed points and is area preserving near each fixed point, one may still fail to find a maximal isotopy $I$ that is torsion-low at every $z\in\mathrm{Fix}(I)$ (see Example \ref{Ex: area preserving condition is necessay}). \end{remark}